Taylor Brooks

 About

-I am a graphic designer based in Austin, 28.
-I spend most of my working hours on color systems and typography.
-I spend a smaller but surprisingly consistent number of hours writing about manifestation practice, which was not in the original plan.
+I'm 28, a graphic designer in Austin, and most of my working hours go to color systems and typography.
+A smaller but oddly consistent chunk goes to writing about manifestation practice, which was never part of the plan.

 Recent posts by Taylor Brooks